denoland/manual/basics/node/import_maps.md

 > deno run --import-map ./import_map.json example.ts
 ```

+## Managing version of modules in the import map.

 If you wanted to manage the versions in the import map, you could do this as
 well.
-For example if you were using Skypack CDN, you can used a
+For example if you were using Skypack CDN, you can use a
 [pinned URL](https://docs.skypack.dev/skypack-cdn/api-reference/pinned-urls-optimized)
 for the dependency in your import map.
-For example, to pin to lodash version
+To pin to `lodash` version
 4.17.21 (and minified production ready version), you would do this:

 ```json